 Gmail & your child's Google Account

-When you create a Google Account for your child under 13, they can use Gmail to send and receive email.
+When you use Family Link to manage your child’s Google Account, they can use Gmail to send and receive email.

 How Gmail works